jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 These websites put the levers of power in your hand.
-Wit their data, knowledge, communication, commadariere, you can use these services to empower yourself in so many ways.
+Wit their data, knowledge, communication, you can use these services to empower yourself in so many ways.
 The era of mass-collaboration is already here.
 We just aren't jumping into the Internet Age yet.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 All those reporters and commentators take up hours of your time, but what real-life object do you get back from them?
 Do you get a tool to  monitor government regulations?
 What about one to fight against income inequality?

-The idea doesn't even exist, because both dies think its 1969, when the levers of power weren't for Main Street to hold.
+The idea doesn't even exist, because both sides think its 1969, when the levers of power weren't for Main Street to hold.
 Neither side can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream.
 Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life